PhemieMerakeng/Data-Analysis/power-bi-dashboards/pizza-sales/README.md

 | X-Large | 1.72% |
 | XX-Large | 0.12% |

-## 📁 Files

-**📊 pizza_dashboard.pbix** – The main Power BI dashboard file containing all visuals and DAX measures.

-**🗄️ sql_queries/kpi_calculations.sql** – All 12 SQL benchmark queries used for validation.

-**✅ validation_results/** – Contains screenshots of SQL outputs used as validation benchmarks.
+---

-## 📝 Overall Overview & Conclusion
+## 📝 Conclusion

-This project successfully delivered a pizza sales dashboard that tracks five key performance indicators and includes eleven visualizations.
+This project successfully delivered a pizza sales dashboard that tracks **5 key performance indicators** and includes **11 visualizations**.
 The SQL validation approach ensured that every metric in the Power BI dashboard matched the source data before any charts were created.
 All KPIs were validated and matched successfully.

-Key insights from the analysis include:
+**Key takeaways:**
 - 🥧 **Classic** category leads in sales percentage at 26.91%
 - 📏 **Large** size pizzas dominate sales at nearly 46%
 - 💰 Total revenue reached **$817,860** across 21,350 orders